-Informative and entertaining talks with researchers, senior managers, executives and entrepreneurs will generate further impulses.
+Informative and entertaining talks with researchers, senior managers, executives and entrepreneurs will generated further impulses.

 VISION mobility think tank on 20.11.2017